Why Do Gaming Laptops Look So Bad?

 However, there is a reason behind this decision of gaming laptop designers.

-Nowadays, video games have become increasingly complex and detailed, and they require a suitable display in order to be able to have the ultimate gaming experience.
+Video games have become increasingly complex and detailed, requiring a suitable display for the ultimate gaming experience.

 A smaller display is not as pleasant for the game, but most importantly, it may not allow you to see crucial details, which can affect how you play.